 Angelo State University in San Angelo, Texas, where he also work as a

-graduate assistant with the Ram basketball team in 2013.
+graduate assistant with the Ram basketball team.

 was an assistant coach at Arkansas Baptist College in Little Rock; at